 It makes a big difference if a person knows exactly what to expect in a program.
 Thus, one has to know what each one involves in order to decide which is the best option.

 Outpatient programs allow their participants to return to their residence in between sessions.
 This means the person is permitted to go back to their usual routine.
 This is convenient considering an individual does not have to go on leave from school or work, and the person can gain easy access to the support of family, friends, and other loved ones.
 However, this is also a tricky situation.
-The person is still exposed to the triggers and distractions that lead to substance abuse and this could hinder one’s full recovery process.
+The person is still exposed to the triggers and distractions that lead to substance use disorder and this could hinder one’s full recovery process.
 The risk of a relapse is also much higher among participants of outpatient programs.

 It is these risks that make a residential inpatient program more preferred by many.
 It offers the most favorable environment to heal, grow, and nurture personal strength.
 In this program, even for short-term rehab, participants are consistently supported by highly-trained personnel.
 Their steady guidance and positive influence are very much-needed during treatment.